Cambodian Uprising (1840–1841): Further government reforms in Trấn Tây

 During the first years of the Trấn Tây regime, the Vietnamese Emperor Minh Mạng took a paternalistic and gradualist approach towards integration of Cambodia into Vietnam.
 After the Cambodian uprisings at Kampong Svay and Kampong Saom from 1837 to early 1838, the Cambodian insurgencies cooled down but Minh Mạng and Trương Minh Giảng took a harder, less reconciliatory stance.
 In 1838, Minh Mạng complained that the Cambodians disregarded his generosity in spite of his best intentions; "Imperial troops were dispatched to Cambodia, costing millions of coins, and brought you security by destroying the Siamese.
 Troops were stationed to bring peace, like bringing the Khmer people out of the mud into a warm feather bed.
 Why are there people who hate us and believe the rebels?"
 The six-year period of Vietnamese rule over Cambodia would not be remembered by elegant Confucian-style institutional and cultural reforms but rather by persistent subjugation of Khmer people to labors and hardships and the threat to Khmer identity, becoming the nadir of Post-Angkor Cambodian history.

 Administration of the Trấn Tây government in Cambodia required officials trained in Confucian statecraft, which were not locally produced in Cambodia but rather imported from Vietnam.
 Earlier in 1835, low-ranking mandarins and secretaries from Huế were imported into Cambodia to work in the Trấn Tây administration.
 Later in that year, ten Vietnamese provincial educational ministers and sixty-eight low-ranking provincial officials were sent into Cambodia.
 The educational ministers were to teach Vietnamese language to the Khmers.
-However, shortage of officials trained in Sino-Vietnamese bureaucracy was a persisting problem, as the Trấn Tây government took tighter grip over Cambodia.
-In October 1838, Minh Mạng encouraged Vietnamese scholars and officials in Central Vietnam from Quảng Bình to Bình Thuận to go to Cambodia to take official positions.
+However, shortage of officials trained in Sino-Vietnamese bureaucracy was a persisting problem.

 Next year, in 1839, Minh Mạng was upset to learn that the Cambodian ministers and officials still stuck with the usage of their traditional Cambodian noble titles like Oknha instead of the Vietnamese titles like Huyện uý, Phủ uý, Quản cơ or Phó quản bestowed upon them; "in correspondence and conversation they still use Cambodian titles.
 The Cambodians should be told that it is an honor to have titles bestowed upon them by our court.
-In conversations, therefore, they should use our titles rather than theirs."
-Trương Minh Giảng even came up with the idea of abolishing Cambodian aristocratic titles altogether.
-Trương Minh Giảng proposed to replace the chauvay srok or Cambodian Oknha town governors with Vietnamese governors, starting with the srok surrounding Trấn Tây or Phnom Penh first.
+In conversations, therefore, they should use our titles rather than theirs."Trương Minh Giảng proposed to replace the chauvay srok or Cambodian Oknha town governors with Vietnamese governors, starting with the srok surrounding Trấn Tây or Phnom Penh first.